BS in Natural Resource Science and Management with Emphasis in Forest Resources

 Degree Program Description

 The Natural Resource Science and Management degree with an emphasis in Forest Resources expands the knowledge base in fire ecology, silviculture, and forest stand dynamics in order for graduates to better address the challenges of managing forest resources in the 21st Century.
 Students with a degree in Natural Resource Science and Management with an emphasis in Forest Resources will be accredited by the Society of American Foresters and may find employment as community foresters, consulting foresters, ecologists, and resource foresters.

-In addition to completing major program requirements, students must complete the following additional requirements (39 credit hours):
+In addition to completing major program requirements, students must complete the following additional emphasis area requirements:

 |FOREST 2542||Forest Measurement and Inventory||1|

 |FOREST 2544||Introduction to Silviculture and Management||1|

 |FOREST 3207||Forest Fire Control and Use||2|

 |FOREST 3212||Forest Health and Protection||4|

 |FOREST 4330||Practice of Silviculture||4|